stoeps13/connections-doc/source/admin/admin/t_admin_communities_config_gallery.md

     |----------------------|-----------|---------------|-------|
     |maxNumberOfEntries|The maximum number of thumbnails to show in the Gallery.|Any positive integer.|12|
     |maxNumberOfRows|The maximum number of rows of thumbnails to show in the Gallery.|Any positive integer.|2|
     |sources|The types of folders to show in the gallery.
 If sources is set to communityFolders, only folders that are created in this community can be displayed in the Gallery.
-If sources is set tocommunityFolders,personalFolders, personal folders that are shared with the community can also be displayed in the Gallery. **Note:** If personal folders can be displayed in the Gallery, then community folders must also be displayed in the Gallery
+If sources is set tocommunityFolders,personalFolders, personal folders that are shared with the community can also be displayed in the Gallery. !!! note
+    If personal folders can be displayed in the Gallery, then community folders must also be displayed in the Gallery

 |communityFolders or communityFolders,personalFolders|communityFolders,personalFolders|